EJP-ORION/OH-Surveillance-Codex/docs/3-knowledge-principle.rst

    different countries including links to the literature or websites.
    The objective was to generate a comprehensive list of surveillance systems in the One Health approach.
-It was accomplished by collaboration between EJP ORION and EFSA/ECDC using similar terminology in describing the surveillance systems.
+It was accomplished by collaboration between One Health EJP H2020 ORION project and EFSA/ECDC using similar terminology in describing the surveillance systems.
 The interface of the inventories provides users with easy and intuitive search functions.
 The first version is published at https://shiny.fli.de/ife-apps/EJPOrion_WP2Epi/.